jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

     <figcaption>Simple Network of beef</figcaption>
 </figure>

 Now, this is a directed network graph of beef.
-It shows different posture of its network comparing to soybean network.
-For Republic of Korea, it shows how many countries that republic of Korea imports from many other countries.
-However, this graph is not so clear to look at as well.
+It shows different postures of its network compared to the soybean network.
+For the Republic of Korea, it shows how many countries the Republic of Korea imports from many other countries.
+However, this graph is not so clear to look at.

 ### Detailed network analysis of soybean